"Thank You, Ma'am" by Langston Hughes Close Reading Analysis Worksheet

 A variety of resources are available for teaching young adult fiction:

 For many middle and high school readers, realistic and young adult fiction are genres that maximize relatability and engagement with literature.
 "Thank You, Ma'am" by Langston Hughes is a short story involving socioeconomic struggles, social pressures, the importance of second chances, and the power of empathy and forgiveness.
 With this challenging worksheet composed of high-order questions, English teachers will help students extend beyond basic reading comprehension, support the development of close reading analysis skills, and save valuable time at home without sacrificing quality and rigor in the classroom.
 A detailed answer key is included.
 Materials are delivered in printable Word Document and PDF formats.
 (Alternatively, a Google Drive option is available.)
+By completing this close reading activity, students will:

 • Discern what is stated in the text explicitly and implicitly